 Holocaust Memorial Day

-In March 1944, Hinda Cohen’s parents came home to find just a tiny shoe and a pair of mittens.
-There was nothing they could do: their child would soon be murdered in the gas chambers of the largest Nazi death camp, Auschwitz-Birkenau.
+The second world war.
+Between 1941 and 1945.
+The Nazis are attempting to wipe out all of Europe’s Jews.
+In March 1944, Hinda Cohen’s parents came back from work.
+Arriving to the concentration camp where they were being held they found a tiny shoe and a pair of mittens.
+There was nothing they could do.
+Their child had been taken and killed in the gas chambers of the largest Nazi death camp, Auschwitz-Birkenau.

-During the Holocaust, the leaders of Nazi Germany tried to exterminate the Jewish people.
-Hinda, who was from Lithuania, was only one of six million who were murdered in the worst crime in human history.
+Hinda, who was from Lithuania, was only one of six million who were murdered in the worst crime in human history; the Holocaust.

 Each year, Holocaust Memorial Day takes place on January 27th.
 That was the day in 1945 when soldiers freed the people trapped in Auschwitz.

 The day is a chance to remember the people killed by the Nazis and to think how it is still relevant today.
-Since 1945, many more have died in genocides — where governments or fighters have killed vast numbers of innocent people because they were of a different nation or ethnic group — in Cambodia, Rwanda, Bosnia and Darfur.
+Since 1945, many more have died in genocides — where governments or fighters have killed vast numbers of innocent people because they were of a different nationality or ethnic group — in Cambodia, Rwanda, Bosnia and Darfur.
+In Syria, an estimated 470,000 people have been killed.

 Read Our Story

-The Holocaust Memorial day website has this assembly, which is sensitively tailored to students aged 9–11.
+The Holocaust Memorial Day website has this this assembly, which is sensitively tailored to students aged 9-11.
+It looks at the holocaust and asks the question, “How can life go on?”
+This assembly pack is also tailored for years 5 and 6.